Financial Independence and Development

 Founder, FInD Financial Literacy Club & Founder and President, FInD Applied Finance Lab

-Joey is the visionary behind FInD: Foundations in Financial Independence & Decision-Making.
+Joey is the visionary behind FInD — Financial Independence and Development.
 Driven by a belief that every student — regardless of zip code or circumstance — deserves access to practical financial education, Joey built FInD from the ground up as a peer-led, zero-cost program for high schools across Miami.
 Joey's mission is simple: close the financial literacy gap before students leave high school.

 Ethan Gordon at the New York Stock Exchange